LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Approach

 \subsection{Data-Driven Evaluation}

-Following hypotheses generation, we use the generated hypotheses to augment the original dataset with the newly derived features (Figure \ref{fig:main_illustration}(b)).
-As illustrated in Figure \ref{fig:main_illustration}(c), the feature space evaluation process comprises two stages: (i)~model training on the augmented dataset, and~(ii) performance assessment using validation data.
-We fit a tabular predictive model \(f^*\), to the transformed training set \(\mathcal{T}(\mathcal{X}_\text{tr})\), by minimizing the loss \( \mathcal{L}_f\) as shown in Eq.\ref{eqn: fit}.
-Subsequently, we evaluated the LLM-generated feature transformations \(\mathcal{T}\) by evaluating the model's performance on the augmented validation set \(\mathcal{T}(\mathcal{X}_{\text{val}})\) (see Eqs. \ref{eqn: fit} and \ref{eqn: eval}).
-As explained in Section \ref{section:problem}, the objective is to find optimal features that maximize the performance \(\mathcal{E}\), i.e. accuracy for classification tasks and error metrics for regression problems.
+As illustrated in Figure \ref{fig:main_illustration}(b), we use the generated features to augment the original dataset with the newly derived features.
+Similar to \citep{hollmann2024large, nam2024optimized}, our feature evaluation process comprises two stages: (i)~model training on the augmented dataset, and~(ii) performance assessment for feature quality (Figure \ref{fig:main_illustration}(c)).
+We fit a tabular predictive model \(f^*\), to the transformed training set \(\mathcal{T}(\mathcal{X}_\text{tr})\), by minimizing the loss \( \mathcal{L}_f\) as shown in Eq.~(\ref{eqn: fit}).
+Subsequently, we evaluated the LLM-generated feature transformations \(\mathcal{T}\) by calculating the model's performance on the augmented validation set \(\mathcal{T}(\mathcal{X}_{\text{val}})\) (see Eqs.\ref{eqn: fit} and \ref{eqn: eval}).
+As explained in Section \ref{section:problem}, the objective is to find optimal features that maximize the performance \(\mathcal{E}\), i.e., accuracy for classification and error metrics for regression.